oh-jinwoo94/ENCODE/README.md

 chrom.fa can be downloaded from https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/

-Purpose: If your file passes check_guide_quant_fomat.py, use this script to check whether PAM coordinates are correctly extracted by checking NGG sequence.
+Purpose: If your file passes check_guide_quant_fomat.py, use this script to check whether your PAM coordinates are correctly extracted by checking NGG sequence.

 sample command line:  python {ifile: guide_quant} {genome directory}